 Registration Rights.
-The holders of the Class F and Class G convertible preferred stock have certain registration rights that may result in such holders being able to sell their shares of common stock issued upon conversion of the Class F or Class G convertible preferred stock in a registered offering after an initial public offering of our common stock before other holders of our common stock.
+The holders of the Class F and Class G convertible preferred stock have certain registration rights that may result in such holders being able to sell their shares of common stock in a registered offering after an initial public offering of our common stock before other holders of our common stock.